DaranDachte/ToDoList/README.md

 No Junior Web developer is without a Todo app...
-The idea and design were taken from https://www.frontendmentor.io.

 In this work i used
 <ul>